 Speaking of pies, we have a whole category devoted to pies on our blog.
 You can start with my mom's absolutely best crust recipe here and go onto the many other varieties of pies that are all delicious, here.
-For even more pie ideas, you can download our For the Love of Pie ebook.
+For even more pie ideas, you can purchase and download our For the Love of Pie ebook.
 You might find a new, wonderful pie to add to your Thanksgiving dessert table this year!

 If you are asking people to bring some of the food and drinks, be sure to make those assignments well in advance so that they have time to plan ahead as well.
 Especially if you are just asking for a general thing, like a salad or a dessert, they may want to have time to try out a recipe before they bring it.
 Or, they may need to budget into their budget the cost of ingredients.
 I would say that 2 weeks notice is a good amount of time and you can give a heads up reminder a few days before Thanksgiving.

 Sometimes people already have an idea of what they would like to contribute, so it is good to be open to those suggestions and work around them.
 If your sister asks what you would like her to bring, you could give her a few suggestions and let her choose.
 Also, accept any offers from people who would like to come early and help!

 Before you Shop